 While most of the nurses on this list focus on physical health, on and off the battlefield, Dix put her efforts towards an entirely different field.
 Dix took great pains to point out that the treatment of the mentally ill in America at the time was inhumane and cruel.
 The mentally ill were locked up, beaten, and subjected to treatments that were like torture.

 Her work, her qualifications as a caregiver, and an extensive amount of research eventually led her to push the government into the creation of asylums across the country.
 Thanks to Dix, over 12 million acres of land were set aside for asylums for the mentally ill.
 In addition, she was instrumental in the creation of the North Carolina State Medical Society.
 Her work lives on today in the way mental illnesses are much more understood.

 December 25, 1821 – April 12, 1912

 Clarissa Harlowe “Clara” Barton is the Lady in Charge.
 Starting with her father, she dedicated her life to helping others through their medical ailments.
 She continued her practice during the Civil War, first organizing medical supplies and then treating soldiers on the front lines.
-She was so effective that she was eventually put in charge of the Union hospitals, leading to her nickname.
+She was effective and was eventually put in charge of the Union hospitals.

 Barton went on after the war to Europe, where she encountered the International Committee of the Red Cross.
-She was so inspired by the medical organization that she brought it and its ideals back to America with her.
+Inspired by the medical organization, Barton brought it and its ideals back to America with her.
 Thus, Clara Barton is the founder of the American Red Cross, dedicated to disaster relief and the assistance of those in need across the country.
 She served as the first president of the association, helping pave the way for it to become the organization it is today.

 2: Virginia Henderson